Crowd control in Jammu and Kashmir: Equipment

 During the Kashmir Unrest from 8 July to 11 August 2016, when more than 1000 violent incidents occurred, the Central Reserve Police Force (CRPF) said they used fourteen types of "less lethal and non-lethal" equipment for controlling crowds, including oleoresin grenades and electric shells with a total of 8,650 tear-smoke shells and around 2,671 plastic pellets being used.
 In the same year, the CRPF used around 3000 pellet cartridges in 32 days during riots.
 Slingshots were also used, with stones or glass marbles being used as projectiles.

 In mid-2018, the CRPF placed orders for non-lethal riot control equipment such as 300,000 rubber bullets and 200,000 tear gas shells as well as chili grenades and dye-marker grenades.
-In December 2018, the Jammu and Kashmir Police invited bids from makers and dealers for procurement of new pepper-ball launching systems and anti-riot gas masks.
+In December 2018, the Jammu and Kashmir Police (JKP) invited bids from makers and dealers for procurement of new pepper-ball launching systems and anti-riot gas masks.
 The pepper-ball launching systems fire projectiles from 'forced compliance weapons', similar to paintball guns.

 In 2018, over 500 female CRPF personnel have also been deployed to deal with female stone pelters among other things.

 Pellet guns

-Pellet guns are a form of pump-action shotguns that fire metal pellets, also called birdshot.
+Pellet guns are a form of pump-action riot shotguns that fire metal pellets, also called birdshot.
 Pellets are small metal pieces, round or irregular in shape.
 One pellet cartridge contains around 500 pellets.
 They are manufactured at the Ordinance Factory in Ichapore.

 Pellet guns are used by Indian police forces (CRPF and the Jammu and Kashmir Police) as a less-lethal defensive crowd control measure against violent, stone pelting mobs in Jammu and Kashmir.
 These were introduced by the central government following the 2010 Kashmir unrest in which over 100 protesters were killed in police firing.
 Since July–August 2016, more than 1000 violent incidents took place in Jammu and Kashmir in which more than 3,329 security passengers and 5,000 protestors were injured.
 The Jammu and Kashmir police used pellet guns for the first time on crowds on 14 August 2010, when a mob of around 3000 people tried to overrun a Rashtriya Rifles base in Sopore.

 In July 2016, protests began in Kashmir after senior separatist militant Burhan Wani was killed by the security forces.
 Violent mobs numbering thousands of local residents came out in the streets on a daily basis, attacking the security forces with stones.
 The mobs did not have an obvious leader and consisted mostly of young boys.
 Lack of a clear leader further complicated the crowd control measures.
 Reuters reported a senior police officer stating that the police were often forced to deploy non-lethal pellet guns at a close range in self defence from attacks by violent mobs.